codeenigma/wikis2pages/README.md

 Simply call `ce-dev deploy`.
 You can then access the generated content with `ce-dev browse`

-# Adding a new wiki
+## Adding a new wiki
 Simply create a matching .yml file under ce-dev/ansible/wikis

+## Known issues and limitations
+Gitlab wikis lets you references pages in link by name instead of file path, and interpolates them at rendering time.